dope/lemonade/README.md

 ###Lets make Lemonade
 Currently building the real documentation website for Lemonade, If you've got any finished results of using Lemonade or you've got any kind words to say - [get in touch](http://twitter.com/joericho)

+### Thank you!
+I've had some amazing feedback since creating Lemonade and I am glad it can help people.

+Also want to thank people who are testing and contributing to the product.